Secure Random Sampling in Differential Privacy: General principles

 As shown in Algorithm~\ref{alg:mironov}, we need only find a single pair $U_1, U_2 \in \bbU^2$ that gives equality in Line~\ref{alg:F} in order to retain that candidate as feasible.
 On the real line, any pair $U_1, U_2 \in [0, 1)$ satisfying (\ref{eq:gen:gauss}) will give equality for Line~\ref{alg:F}.
 However, due to floating point rounding errors and the limited precision of values $U \in \bbU$, we need to search through $\bbU^2$ to find values that satisfy the equality down to the bit of least precision.
 Figure~\ref{fig:eg:1} shows the level curves of (\ref{eq:gen:gauss}), illustrating the paths through the grid of $(U_1, U_2) \in \bbU^2$ that would be traversed in a typical execution of the attack.

 \end{example}

-This example prompts two questions: \begin{enumerate} \item Can we extend the protection offered to Gaussian variates, beyond the that of searching through $2^p$ uniform variates? \item Can this approach be adopted for other probability distributions?
+This example prompts two questions: \begin{enumerate} \item Can we extend the protection offered to Gaussian variates, beyond that of searching through $2^p$ uniform variates? \item Can this approach be adopted for other probability distributions?
 Particularly, ones with injective sampling procedures (\eg, the Laplace distribution)? \end{enumerate}

 If we can use our choice of $n \in \mathbb{N}$ uniform variates to generate a single sample from a given distribution, then a brute-force attack (similar to Example~\ref{eg:gen:gauss}) would require on the order of $2^{p(n-1)}$ `checks'.
 In essence, it would require fixing $(n-1)$ of the variates, and running an inversion attack (\eg, using (\ref{eq:gen:gauss}) in the case of the Gaussian distribution) on the $n$th variate.
-Importantly, for a linear increase in the calculation of the sampled variate, the cost of executing the attack would increase exponentially.
+Importantly, for a linear increase in the time to sample a variate, the cost of executing the attack will increase exponentially.

 Additionally, this approach can be extended to systems of reduced precision.
 Single- and half- precision systems use only \num{32} and \num{16} bits respectively to represent a floating point number, compared to the \num{64} bits allocated for double-precision floating point numbers.
 For example, \acp{GPU} typically use lower-precision floating point numbers in their calculations, making attacks such as Example~\ref{eg:gen:gauss} more feasible.